-Your commercial pilot certificate from Lynn University is your ticket to getting paid for your piloting services.
-You already have your private pilot license and your instrument rating.
-Now take it higher by fulfilling the requirements, and become a paid professional.
+It’s not a job if you don’t get paid—and a commercial pilot certificate allows you to do just that.
+With this certificate you can charge for your piloting services.
 The commercial pilot certificate takes you deeper into your training and knowledge, with more rigorous standards to meet and more in-depth maneuvers to execute.

 What you’ll learn through the commercial pilot certificate program

 - Advanced flight maneuver skills